uc-cdis/stage-landing-page/content/sections/about.md

   <h1>About</h1>
   <div class='about__content'>
     <div class='about__intro'>
       <p>Data STAGE <a href='https://www.nhlbi.nih.gov/science/data-storage-toolspace-access-and-analytics-big-data-empowerment-data-stage' target='_blank'>(Storage, Toolspace, Access and analytics for biG data Empowerment)</a> directly addresses the <a href='https://www.nhlbi.nih.gov/about/strategic-vision' target='_blank'>NHLBI Strategic Vision</a> objective of leveraging emerging opportunities in data science to open new frontiers in heart, lung, blood, and sleep (HLBS) research.
-Building on the Data Commons infrastructure, Data STAGE offers specialized search functions, controlled access to data, and analytic tools via widely available programming interfaces.
-With these capabilities, NHLBI researchers and other scientists can use NHLBI datasets for scientific discovery.</p><br />
-      <p>NHLBI’s Data STAGE is an innovative computing solution, meeting the needs our research community through a cloud-based platform for tools, applications, and workflows.
-It is a virtual shared space where scientists can access and work with the digital objects of biomedical research, such as data and software.</p><br/>
-      <p>NHLBI Data STAGE has four mission-oriented goals:</p>
+This Strategic Vision consists of four mission-oriented goals:</p>
       <ul class='about__color-list'>
         <li class='about__color-list-item red'>
           Understand Human Biology